giovannicuriel/template-sdl2-gcc-autotools/README.md

-# battleship-game
+# Simple project usind SDL2
-A simple battleship game using SDL2
+A simple project using SDL2